 - · How does the company prefer being contacted?

 4. B2B lead generation campaign offers: Tips and tricks

-As we mentioned before, for B2B lead generation campaigns, typically you probably think about decision stage activities, but lead generation can also include awareness & consideration stage activities.
-The offering must be adapted for each funnel stage.
-For example, for the awareness stage, it’s a good practice to offer infographics, best practice guides, blogging, eBooks and checklists.
-In case of the consideration stage, case studies, webinars and comparison guides are key offers.
-For the BOFU or decision stage, the offer must be stronger and more specific, such as consultancies, limited discounts, etc. A key point to consider is that offers of each phase must cover your target audience needs and pain points.
+For example, for the awareness stage, it’s good practice to offer infographics, best practice guides, blogging, eBooks and checklists.
+For the consideration stage, case studies, webinars and comparison guides are key offers.
+For the BOFU or decision stage, the offer must be stronger and more specific, such as consultancies, limited discounts, etc. A key point to consider is that the offer in each phase must be tailored to the target-audience needs and pain points.

 Below are the main offer types by stage:

 In the TOFU stage, we want to attract as many users as possible in order to convert them into new leads.
 Companies need to demonstrate they’re top of their corresponding industry.
 The more interested visitors you reach, the better chance you have of generating leads.

 According to the latest yearly content marketing report from The Content Marketing Institute, 71% of B2B content marketers say content has become more important.
 The 2023 B2B Content Marketing reportconfirms78% of B2B marketers rate blogs as the most effective content marketing tactic for their business.
 Blog post can be included at the TOFU, MOFU and BOFU.
 You can share a post with specific content to educate your target audience, and at the end, add a CTA to redirect them to a landing page with another offer.
 So, blog posts are essential in B2B lead generation campaigns.
 Read more in our articles: How to calculate the LinkedIn Ads ROI for lead generationand Key recommendations to make good use of different LinkedIn tools.